Information Builders CEO Gerald Cohen sniffs at the notion that IT is a commodity.

 There are many cases of a technology being available to all, yet other factors are what provided the competitive advantage.
 Take FedEx, for example.
 The technology in place sounds simple: airplanes fly packages around the country.
 And like IT, the technology is in an area with a large built-out infrastructure.
 Anyone could have used this technology, but it took insight and expertise to put all of the components together.
 Can we predict that companies will find something in IT that they can combine with their other strengths to find an area to change a market?
 If the answer is yes, then it implies that technologies past their infrastructure-building phase can still provide competitive advantage.
 IT should be no different.

 Carr assumes that IT, in becoming ubiquitous, has built an infrastructure akin to railroads and electricity, which are now easily available to all.
-The Internet is up and running, and there's more fiber-optic capacity than currently needed.
+The Internet is up and running, and there is more fiber-optic capacity than currently needed.
 All railroads today have the same rail gauge, and all electricity comes in AC or DC with standard voltages and cycles.
 Is this true with the processing and distribution of data in IT?
 Hardly.
-We have many different kinds of computers, all of which operate differently; for example, Microsoft NT, Sun Microsystems' Unix, and IBM mainframes, which cannot share information natively.
-There are many different languages, protocols, and conventions, and no uniformity.
+We have many different kinds of computers, all of which operate differently; for example, Microsoft NT, Sun Unix, and IBM mainframes, which cannot share information natively.
+There are many different languages, protocols, and conventions.
+There is no uniformity at all.
 If uniformity is the telltale sign of the end of an infrastructure build-out phase, then Carr has called the game over too soon.

 But what about slowing down IT investments?
 Prudence in all investments is always a good idea.
 During the dot-com era, the fear of being "Amazoned" was a potent impetus for hasty spending.
 Yes, too much was spent too early.
 But are we swinging too far in the other direction?
 Hanging onto the old IT investment may be just as disastrous.

 Finally, it seems to me that the two measures Carr uses to position IT at the end of its creative phase, the degree of standardization and quantity of built-out infrastructure, are defective.
-Clearly, if we use standardization as the measure of how close IT is to being a commodity, then we still have quite a distance to go.
+Clearly if we use standardization as the measure of how close IT is to being a commodity, then we have quite a distance to go yet.

 There has been tremendous investment in communications and fiber-optic cable, and its over-capacity is a classic signal of a bubble, signaling that the technology is now a commodity.
-But just as the railroads on fixed tracks found themselves competing with trucks on asphalt highways in an expanded transportation industry, we must assume that fiber optics isn't the end of the investment.
+But just as the railroads on fixed tracks found themselves competing with trucks on asphalt highways in an expanded transportation industry, we must assume that fiber optics is not the end of the investment.
 Wireless communication, for example, is just beginning, and the merger of communications and computing has just begun to penetrate our everyday lives.
-The use of an HTML browser, instant messaging, and E-mail is probably as primitive today as the early cat's-whisker radios of the early 20th century were--compared with what followed.
+The use of an HTML browser, instant messaging, and E-mail is probably as primitive today as the early cat's-whisker radios of the early twentieth century were--compared to what followed.

 5 Top Federal Initiatives For 2015As InformationWeek Government readers were busy firming up their fiscal year 2015 budgets, we asked them to rate more than 30 IT initiatives in terms of importance and current leadership focus.
 No surprise, among more than 30 options, security is No. 1.
 After that, things get less predictable.